 - Choose the download format

-To download your favorite sets programmatically, please go to the section Downloading data at every UniProt release of our FAQ about programmatic access, where you will find a code example that illustrates how to download the proteome sets for all organisms below a given taxonomic node in FASTA format.
+To download your favorite proteomes programmatically, please go to the section Downloading data at every UniProt release of our FAQ about programmatic access, where you will find a code example that illustrates how to download the proteomes for all organisms below a given taxonomic node in FASTA format.

 Note that the download formats which describe complete UniProtKB entries (flat text, XML, RDF/XML) include only the ‘canonical’ or displayed protein sequences of UniProtKB entries.
 These canonical sequences can also be downloaded in FASTA format (option

 Canonical sequence data in FASTA format), as can a set of protein sequences including both canonical and manually reviewed ‘isoform sequences’ from UniProtKB/Swiss-Prot (where available) using the option

 Canonical and isoform sequence data in FASTA format.